-And so history moves on quickly to the Eric Williams era and the awakening of a national identity!
-This quick review of one hundred years was necessary to set the scene for the period 1956 to 1981-a period of twenty-five (25) years when Eric Williams, Chief Minister then Premier and then in 1962, Prime Minister, accomplished what escaped the country for some 100 years, if not longer: the creation of a national identity with the Energy Sector.
+History moves on quickly to the Eric Williams era and the awakening of a national identity!

+This quick review of 100 years was necessary to set the scene for the period 1956 to 1981-a period of 25 years when Eric Williams, Chief Minister, then Premier and then in 1962, Prime Minister, accomplished what escaped the country for some 100 years, if not longer: the creation of a national identity with the Energy Sector.